I gained my post-graduate qualification in counselling from the University of Edinburgh.

 My training is in both psychodynamic and person-centred approaches to therapeutic practice.
 In brief, this means that I attend to what’s going on in the here-and-now and believe in your natural capacity for growth and I also consider unconscious processes and the possible influences of early relationships.

 I live and work in Edinburgh, Scotland.
-I’ve been here for about nine years.
-Besides my private practice, I am a volunteer counsellor at PF Counselling and a partner counsellor with the Joshua Nolan Foundation.
+Besides my private practice, I am a volunteer counsellor at PF Counselling, a group therapist with direction, and a partner counsellor with the Joshua Nolan Foundation.

 I have specific and further training in bereavement, bereavement by suicide, anger/anger management, sleep disturbances, and suicidality.
 I also have experience working with trauma, depression, anxiety, panic attacks, self-harm, stress, low self-esteem, caring responsibilities, disability, relationship problems, and chronic illness.
-For a list of concerns/specialisms that I usually work with, please see the Counselling page.
+For more information about working with me, please see the Counselling page.